brettz9/webappfind/README.md

 	for server-side discovery and a special API for postMessage client-side discovery (e.g., if [atyourcommand](https://github.com/brettz9/atyourcommand)
 	were to make known to you the modes available in an app when one is designing a command to shuffle off content to it)?
+Make this perhaps a mode itself also so that files from the desktop could also be opened in a manner that the web app displays the available modes (and can post them back optionally to a callin app, again, like atyourcommand).
 	1. Change custom modes to be prefixed with a colon in front of fundamental modes and then allow multiple modes separated by whitespace (especially in preparation for support of a likely frequent use case for combining a new fundamental mode, "export", along with an "edit" mode,